Survey of patients' experiences (HCAHPS) star ratings

 A single star rating for the HCAHPS global topics.

-- The average of the star ratings assigned to hospital rating and recommend the hospital.
+- The average of the star ratings assigned to hospital rating and willingness to recommend the hospital.

 Which patients are included